-Girls in grades K-5 may wear a watch as long as it does not become a distraction; no other jewelry is permitted for girls in grades K-5.
-Necklaces must be a simple, fine-gauged, 16 to 20 inch silver or gold chain, with or without a pendant.
+No other jewelry is permitted in grades K-5. (no rings, bracelets, etc.) Necklaces must be a simple, fine-gauged, 16 to 20 inch silver or gold chain, with or without a pendant.
+If a student wears a necklace, it must be tucked into the shirt and not visible.
 Earrings must be worn on the lobe and should not hang more than 1⁄2 inch below the ear lobe; hoops should not be larger than a nickel.
 No other body piercings are permitted.
-Smart watches (or any WiFi or Bluetooth enabled device-e.g., Fit Bit) are not permitted for any student.

-Girls in grades K-5 may not wear makeup or colored nail polish.
+Girls in grades K-5 may not wear makeup or colored nail polish, except for clear polish.
 No piercings or tattoos, temporary or permanent, are permitted.
 This prohibition includes pen and ink drawings on the skin.